MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

 ## Allowing users to connect to the app's underlying datasets
 By checking the option to allow all users to connect to the app's underlying datasets, the app users receive the Build permission on the underlying dataset.
 This allows users to [use the app datasets across workspaces](service-datasets-across-workspaces.md) to search for these datasets in Power BI Desktop and the service get data experiences, and to create reports and dashboards using these datasets.

 When you unckeck this option, new users you add to the app are no longer given the build permission.
 However, existing permission on the underlying datasets are not changed.
-You can use the provided UI to remove the build permission manually from app users.
+You can use the provided UI to remove the Build permission manually from app users who should no longer have it.

 ## Allowing users to make a copy of the reports in the app
 By checking the option to allow users to make a copy of the reports in this app, you're allowing users to save any of the reports in the app to their My Workspace.
 This allows users to customize the reports to their unique needs.
 This option requires the allow all users to connect to the app's underlying datasets using the Build permission to be enabled.
 This capability behaves like the new [copy reports from other workspaces](service-datasets-copy-reports.md) capability.